coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 Even if you intend to support only a subset of features, it is important that your script continue to respond with an empty newline when receiving an unexpected message -- new message types may be added at any time!

+## Frame Types

+Unlike some protocols, SPI does not have multiple types of frames;
+that does not mean that all frames are equal -- very often frames are sent in a specific sequence.
+To make it easy to identify the function of a given frame, this field will return the frame's index in its packet.

+## Frame Flags

+There are currently no flags set by this analyzer, but flags may be added in the future.

 ## Python Module

 If you're hoping to put together an analyzer as quickly as possible,